spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202304.0/marketplace-product-offer-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that in the navigation menu of the Back Office, you can see the **Marketplace->Offers** menu item.
+Make sure that in the navigation menu of the Back Office, you can see the **Marketplace<span aria-label="and then">></span> Offers** menu item.

 {% endinfo_block %}

 ## Install feature frontend

-Follow the steps below to install the Marketplace Product Offer feature front end.
+Follow the steps below to install the Marketplace Product Offer feature frontend.

 ### Prerequisites